Schlumberger/UOM/README.md

 1.0
 (<https://www.energistics.org/energistics-unit-of-measure-standard/>)
 extended with a
 few extra unit aliases and \"unitless\" particular unit that cannot be converted.

 The units are case sensitives.

 ## Where to get it

-The source code is currently hosted on GitHub at: <https://github.com/Schlumberger/UOM>
+The source code is hosted on GitHub at: <https://github.com/Schlumberger/UOM>

 Binary installers for the latest released version are available at the Python Package Index (PyPI).

 ```sh
 pip install uom